giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 ## Arithmetic and logic operators

 `+`
 The plus sign always performs an addition.
-The right hand operand must always be a variable of type `int` or a constant numeric value.
-The operator can be used to add integers together or to add values to pointer for indexing into an array.
+The right-hand operand must always be a variable of type `int` or a constant numeric value.
+The operator can be used to add integers together or to add values to a pointer for indexing into an array.

 `-`
 The minus sign always performs a subtraction.
-The right hand operand must always be a variable of type `int` or a constant numeric value.
-The operator can be used to subtract an integer from another one or to subtract values to pointer for indexing into an array.
+The right-hand operand must always be a variable of type `int` or a constant numeric value.
+The operator can be used to subtract an integer from another one or to subtract values to a pointer for indexing into an array.

 `*`
 The star sign performs a multiplication between two numerical values.